 - Behavioral changes

 Furthermore, a valium overdose can be incredibly serious and result in:

 (Don't worry-- we promise we're getting to the all natural, safe, and effective alternatives)

 Dramamine for Dogs

 Before we get into specifics on how best to handle a scared dog, we want to make sure that pet owners realize a few things.

 There are several medications on the market that help ease symptoms associated with stress.
 For instance, Dramamine can help with motion sickness in the sense that car trips cause many dogs to be ill and throw up.
-Dramamine is an anti-nausea.
-Dramamine is not an anti-anxiety medicine.
+Dramamine is an anti-nausea medication, not an anti-anxiety medicine.
 Therefore, your beloved pup may not be vomiting, but it still experiencing high levels of stress.
 Dog owners should ensure that they always know exactly what they are giving their pup and what the medicine intends to do.